Take action this Stress Awareness Month: prevent work-related stress

 What you can do this month

-- Adopt the 5Rs Framework: Reach out, Recognise, Respond, Reflect, and Make it Routine.
+- Adopt the 5Rs Framework: Reach Out, Recognise, Respond, Reflect, and Make it Routine.
 This framework integrates stress prevention into your daily management practices.

 - Review HSE Management Standards: Assess key areas in your stress risk assessment: demands, control, support, relationships, role, and change.

-- Access resources and support: Get free tools like the Stress Talking Toolkit and online learning modules to help facilitate conversations and drive immediate action.
+- Access resources and support: Get free tools like the Stress Talking Toolkit and online learning modules to facilitate conversations and drive immediate action.

 Get started with all the tools you need today: Working Minds Resources